hakanaydgmstr/Chem_Eng_calculations/README.md

-# vanderwaals-volume-calculation
+# Mathematical Calculations
-Volume calculation for the real gases in Java.
+Mathematical calculations for chemical engineering in Java.